ichortower/Nightshade/docs/README.md

 incompatible one.

+## Known Issues

+During skippable cutscenes, the Skip button in the lower corner of the screen is rendered on the world layer, which means the depth of field shader will blur it if enabled.
+I hope to patch this in a future update.

+The mine/skull cavern level indicator in the upper corner of the screen also suffers this problem.
+I hope to patch this one as well.

 ## Roadmap

 Features planned for (near) future updates:

 * Allow different color profiles to apply to the world and UI layers.
-* Allow loading of color presets from separate json files in a subdirectory.
+* Allow saving and loading of color presets from a subdirectory of json files.
 * Bundle some presets with the mod.
-* Patch some game functions to move
+* Implement a locking feature on the color balance groups to make them easier to adjust in concert.
+* Add a preview toggle button for the colorizer, to allow you to quickly a/b test a set of changes.

 ## Performance